-While our pets may be fantastic company, they can also be smelly and dirty and carry parasites such as fleas and germs.
+While our pets may be fantastic company, they can also be smelly and dirty and carry germs and parasites such as fleas.
 Balls of pet hair, urine stains on the carpet, droppings, shavings, or feathers getting into the most unusual places are all problems that many pet owners struggle with regularly.

 Don't let this put you off owning a pet though; there are lots of easy ways to ensure that your pet and your home stay fresh and clean.

 If you have a dog, cat, bunny, or another small furry that sheds their hair, this is likely to be your biggest and most frustrating task.

 Your vacuum cleaner needs to be capable of picking up pet hair effectively.
 It should have powerful suction, work well on all surfaces, and not get clogged easily by excess hair.
 You want one with a good filter that is easy to empty.
 It needs to get into all the tough-to-reach spaces, have tools for use on upholstery, and, ideally, should be as quiet as possible to minimize any stress for your pet.

 While it is true that no amount of grooming will completely prevent shedding, it can make a huge difference, and it also helps maintain a healthy coat and skin.

 There are many grooming tools designed specifically for shedding, and one of the most popular of these is the Furminator.